2025 Christmas Cash Giveaway - 97.5 WQBE

 WQBE has teamed with Go Mart this Christmas!
 And we have the perfect gift!
 CHRISTMAS CASH!

-Listen Monday thru Friday for your chance to call in and play our Christmas Cash Game.
+Listen Monday thru Friday for your chance to call in and play our Christmas Cash Game ROUND 2

 We have hidden different Cash amounts under different Numbers.
 Numbers between 1 & 30